-Donated dollars help offset trucking costs associated with the delivery of donated product to where it is most needed.
+Donated dollars help offset trucking and shipping costs associated with the delivery of donated product to where it is most needed.
 The immediate need is great.
 Plus, NDBN will continue to provide support to impacted families in the days, weeks and months to come.

 No donation is too small, as we firmly believe small things impact big things.
 All babies deserve clean diapers.

 “Disasters give rise to what I call situational poverty.
 A family that was once secure finds themselves with nothing but the clothes on their back.
 The organizations that will help that family get back on their feet – the food banks, the diaper banks, the shelters – are already in the community helping people who live in persistent poverty.
 Their ability to respond depends on how well their community supports them in ordinary times.”

 – Joanne Goldblum, CEO National Diaper Bank Network

 At the National Diaper Bank Network, stewardship is an integral part of everything we do.
 We restrict funding that we receive for disaster relief to be used solely for our response to get diapers and other basic needs to families affected by the disaster.
 In rare cases where donations exceed what is needed, or where local conditions prevent program implementation, NDBN will redirect funds to similar activities to help children and families in need.